MasterOracleSentinel/PacMan/README.md

 We were instructed to use setTimeout to calculate the movement of PacMan.

-But in the actual code, we were encourage to use setInterval.
+But in the actual code, we were encouraged to use setInterval.

 Using setInterval I structured the function in a different way from how I